Danionin: Taxonomy

-Tanichthys is often regarded as a danionin by aquarists and grouped as such in some older aquatic publications, but no scientific basis exists for this, a fact stated on numerous occasions by Brittan and others.
+In 2009 and 2010, detailed mitochondrial and nuclear DNA analyses of the phylogenetic interrelationships of the danionins were published by Fang et al (Zoologica Scripta, 38, 3, 2009) and Tang et al (Molecular Phylogenetics and Evolution 57, 2010).
+These two significant studies confirmed or established several taxonomic standings: The Danionin Tribe (of the Cyprinid Sub-family, Danioninae) were reduced to 3 clades - danio (Danio and Danioella genera), devario (Devario, Chela, Laubuka, Microdevario genera), and a combined esomus/paedocypris/sundadanio genera clade.
+Rasbora and related genera were excluded.
+The aquarium popular Celestial Pearl Danio / Galaxy Rasbora was confirmed as Danio margaritatus, being most closely related to D. erythromicron, and next to D.choprae.
+Within the devario clade, Microdevario was erected for all but one of the former Microrasboras.
+There is still uncertainty over the exact relationships for the three miniature taxa: Danionella, Paedocypris, and Sundadanio as all three have shown variability in phylogenetic position among different studies, both molecular and morphological.Tanichthys is often regarded as a danionin by aquarists and grouped as such in some older aquatic publications, but no scientific basis exists for this, a fact stated on numerous occasions by Brittan and others.
 It is more closely related to the Rasbora species.
 The danionins can be classed as a subfamily Danioninae which is increasingly gaining credibility as a subfamily distinct from the Rasboriniae within the family Cyprinidae.
 However, in Nelson, 2006, Danioninae was listed as a synonym of Rasborinae.
 However, neither inter- nor intrarelationships among the "rasborins" has as yet been thoroughly analyzed.

 A number of the species have only been recently discovered, in remote inland areas of Laos and Myanmar, and do not yet have scientific names.
 They are listed as Danio or Devario sp "xxxx" within the relevant genera and disambiguation pages.